anurag-narula/Encrypt-and-Decrypt-Image-using-Java/README.md

 # Image-incryption-and-decryption-in-java

 **How to use this application**
-1. Enter any encyption key in the text field.
+1. Enter any encryption key in the text field.
 2. Click on the button and select your image.
-3. After selection your image, your image will be encypted.
-(It can take 2-3 seconds)
+3. After selecting your image, image will be encypted.
+(It may take 2-4 seconds)
-4. To decypt the image, enter the key and again click on the button
+4. To decypt the image, enter the correct key and again click on the button
-5. select the image
+5. Select the encrypted image
 6. your image will be decrypted.
-(It can take 2-3 seconds)
+(It may take 2-3 seconds)